bwerler/BBox-Label-Tool/README.md

 BBox-Label-Tool-For-RetinaNet
 =============================

 **abstract**
--BBox-Label-Tool is a image annotation tool for object detection using machine learning.
+BBox-Label-Tool is a image annotation tool for object detection using machine learning.
 RetinaNet is one of machine learning object detection algorithmes.
 I optimized BBox-Label-Tool for RetinaNet.